KelvinShadewing/StarboundCharMods/README.md

   * **NOTES:**

     * The titaniumbar recipe was put into the species config because it didn't show up while playing as him for some reason.

+    * Midi's slow walk animation is broken because Starbound reverses the arm frame instead of using eight frames.
+I'm really not a fan of this, because I can think of other things that would be make impossible by animating like this.